Codeinwp/visualizer/readme.txt

 == Description ==

-<a href="http://themeisle.com/plugins/visualizer-charts-and-graphs-lite/" rel="friend">WordPress Visualizer plugin</a> is a simple, easy to use and quite powerful tool to create, manage and embed interactive charts into your WordPress posts and pages.
+<a href="http://themeisle.com/plugins/visualizer-charts-and-graphs-lite/" rel="nofollow">WordPress Visualizer plugin</a> is a simple, easy to use and quite powerful tool to create, manage and embed interactive charts into your WordPress posts and pages.

 The plugin uses Google Visualization API to add charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases.